Fl0p/uigen/README.md

 - TypeScript
 - Tailwind CSS v4
 - Prisma with SQLite
-- Anthropic Claude AI
+- Anthropic Claude AI (Haiku 4.5)
-- Vercel AI SDK
+- Vercel AI SDK 5.0

+## Development Notes

+This project uses `.npmrc` with `legacy-peer-deps=true` to handle peer dependency conflicts between AI SDK 5 and legacy conversion utilities.
+This is normal and expected.